official-coder-guide/coder.guide/_posts/2021-01-05-docker-keycloak-setup.md

 10. go back to `your_ip:9995/auth/admin/master/console/#/realms/master/smtp-settings` and click test connection you should recieve an email in the junk folder of the email you set for admin.

+## Alternate secured email setup

+Change host to smtp.gmail.com
+Change Port to 587

+create a new password here https://security.google.com/settings/security/apppasswords

+replace the password on the keycloak dashboard with thte new app specific password

+Hit test connection